cfoust/sour/README.md

 ## Project goals

-The Sauerbraten community is small and it will probably always remain that way.
-There are a few main goals for this project:
 * Make it easier to play Sauerbraten.
 Web technologies and bandwidth have gotten to the point where it is practical and desirable to play Sauerbraten in the browser.
 * Mimic the experience of playing the original game as closely as possible.
 While it is possible that Sour may someday support arbitrary game modes, assets, clients, and server code, the vanilla game experience should still be available.
 * Deployment of Sour on your own infrastructure with whatever configuration you like should be easy.
 Every aspect of Sour should be configurable.